veliswaan/wanderly-travel-agent/TUTORIAL.md

 ### 4.1: Make agent_with_tools.py cloud-ready

 Now let's add a few small additions to the `agent_with_tools.py` we built in Phase 2.
-This keeps things simple — same agent, same tools, just a few extra pieces so AgentCore knows how to call it.
+This keeps things simple — same agent, same tools, just a few extra pieces so AgentCore knows how to call your agent.

 Open `agent_with_tools.py` and make these three changes: